-Published in association with the Asia-Pacific Academic Consortium for Public Health (APACPH) Asia Pacific Journal of Public Health (APJPH) is a peer-reviewed bi-monthly journal that focuses on health issues in the Asia-Pacific Region.
+Published in association with the Asia-Pacific Academic Consortium for Public Health (APACPH) Asia Pacific Journal of Public Health (APJPH) is a peer-reviewed 8 issues per year journal that focuses on health issues in the Asia-Pacific Region.
 APJPH publishes original articles on public health related issues, including implications for practical applications to professional education and services for public health and primary health care that are of concern and relevance to the Asia-Pacific region.

 The Editor-in-Chief welcomes manuscripts on all aspects of public health, as well as global challenges in public health, emerging and re-emerging infectious diseases, health security, disaster management, and chronic disease.
 For manuscript inquiries, please contact Prof. Wah-Yun Low, Editor-in-Chief at firstname.lastname@example.org.

 This journal is a member of the Committee on Publication Ethics (COPE).